abderrahimsikou/PRODIGY_ML_04/README.md

 https://www.kaggle.com/datasets/gti-upm/leapgestrecog

 ## 💡 The benefit of this project:
-1.✅Download the data
+-✅Download the data
-2.✅Rearrange data in sorted folders with renaming images 3.✅Manually split data into [Train, Test, Valid] 4.✅Data Preparation
+-✅Rearrange data in sorted folders with renaming images -✅Manually split data into [Train, Test, Valid]
+-✅Data Preparation
-5.✅Build CNN model
+-✅Build CNN model
-6.✅Evaluate the model
+-✅Evaluate the model
-7.✅Classify images
+-✅Classify images

 ## Technologies Used
 - Python